wsydney76/craft5-blade/README.md

 Notes:

 - The `{view}` portion is treated as a slash-delimited path and is normalized to a dotted view name.
-- The endpoint is anonymous by default (see `BaseBladeController::$allowAnonymous`).
-Don't expose views that should require authentication.
+- The endpoint is anonymous by default.

 To customize the prefix, add this to `config/_blade.php`: